jorgetavares89/hub-payment/README.md

 ```

 ### payment-br-ms
 * A Spring Boot Microservice responsible to process a `RequestPayment` that becomes from `/**` of `payment-gateway-ms`.
+This application has a Strategy with mock provider payments services to process the `Digital Wallet (Visa Checkout, Google, Masterpass)` and `Cred card brand (Visa,Mastercard)` requests.
 Below follow a resquest and result example:

 Request